So, recognizing my verbosity, please let me summarize, here, up front, what I attempt to cover and attempt to say. Then dig in!

 For example, Hermeneutics, Articles XIV, XV, and XVII:

-that the Biblical record of events, discourses and sayings, though presented in a variety of appropriate literary forms, corresponds to historical fact.
+We affirm that the Biblical record of events, discourses and sayings, though presented in a variety of appropriate literary forms, corresponds to historical fact.

 We deny that any event, discourse or saying reported in Scripture was invented by the Biblical writers or by the traditions they incorporated.